-All remaining devices and circuits are protected by "PUSH to reset" breakers that are normally in the ON position.
+All remaining devices and circuits are protected by " 'PUSH to reset' breakers that are normally in the ON position.
 If a breaker trips, reset by pressing the plunger.
 Each breaker is labeled with the name of the device it protects.

-The stereo memory and aft bilge pump are always ON.
+The stereo memory and aft bilge pump float switch are always ON.

 Bilge pumps and bilge pumping systems are not designed for damage control.
 Make sure all bilge pumps are functioning at regular intervals.
 Debris can also prevent the pumps from functioning or operate continuously.
 Make sure no debris is blocking the bilge pump float(s).
+Power to the stereo is supplied by the stereo breaker located on the MDP or the helm panel.
+The forward and aft sump breakers are not used.

-Breakers also protect the engine charging isolator wiring.
-If you experience a batterycharging problem, check the engine isolator breakers and reset as necessary.
+Breakers also protect the engine charging isolator wiring and on the DC265 the electric head and the holding tank macerator.
+If you experience a battery-charging problem, check the engine isolator breakers and reset as necessary.